tomerfiliba/tomerfiliba.github.io/etc/_posts/2013-11-15-python-crash-course.md

 For people with a C background:

+* You don't declare variables - you just assign them
+  * And you can reassign them to different types
 * Python doesn't have ``do-while`` (use ``while``) nor does it have ``switch`` (use ``if``s or dispatch tables)
 * Assignment is a statement, **not an expression**.
   * You cannot write ``if (a = foo()) == 5:``
 * There's no such thing as passing by-value.
 It's always by-reference.
+  * So you might need to explicitly **copy** objects some times
+  * Or (preferably) create new objects from existing ones

 For people with a C++/Java background: